FAQ

 Can you share your statistics?

-Click here to view my statistics.
-The most common reason was for maternal exhaustion.
-My current transfer rate is 10% as of 2/2023.
 I am happy to share my statistics with you.
 I believe in full transparency & encourage you to ask any provider you are interviewing for their transfer rate, cesarean rate, etc.

 What happens if i need to transfer?

 As a homebirth midwife my goal is NOT for you to have a homebirth.
 My goal is for both you and baby to be healthy and safe.
-90% of the time for my clients that happens at home, the other 10% that happens in the hospital.
+85% of the time for my clients that happens at home, the other 15% that happens in the hospital.
+While an emergency can occur spontaneously, many times there are signs leading up to a complication.
 I do not wait for an emergency to happen.
-If there are any red flags indicating that it may not be safe to continue at home, we collectively make the decision to transfer to the hospital for a healthy outcome.

 The most common reason for transport is maternal exhaustion.
 I cannot stress enough the importance of resting in early labor, especially for first time birthers.
 While I encourage natural birth to any and everyone who desires one, sometimes an epidural and rest is a wonderful tool to get a baby out…